Caroline Wozniacki: Early life

-Junior career
+Juniors

 Wozniacki had a career-high junior ranking of No. 2 in the world.
 She made her debut on the ITF Junior Circuit, the premier 18-and-under junior tour that is run by the International Tennis Federation (ITF), in October 2003 at 13 years and 3 months old.
 During her first month, she entered two Grade 5 events in Denmark, the lowest-level tournament on the tour.
 Wozniacki reached the final at both singles events, winning the second over compatriot Hanne Skak Jensen.
 With this success, she moved up to Grade 3 and Grade 4 tournaments, winning her first four singles events of 2004.
 Her win streak of five tournaments and 27 matches came to an end in April with a semifinal loss to Latisha Chan at the International Juniors Championships in Manila, her first event outside of Scandinavia as well as her first Grade 1 event.
 From this point on, Wozniacki only competed in Grade A and Grade 1 events, the two highest-level tournaments.
 She made her Grade A debut at Wimbledon before turning 14, losing her first main draw match to Bojana Bobusic.
 Towards the end of the year, Wozniacki won her first Grade A title at the Osaka Mayor's Cup.

 Wozniacki won several junior tournaments in 2005, including the Orange Bowl.
 She made her debut on the WTA Tour at Cincinnati's Western & Southern Open on 19 July 2005, losing to the top-seeded and eventual champion Patty Schnyder in the first round.
 In the Nordic Light Open, her other WTA tournament of the year, she lost to Martina Suchá in the first round.

 In 2006, she was the top seed at the Australian Open (junior girls' singles), but lost the final to eighth-seeded Anastasia Pavlyuchenkova.
 She was seeded second with partner Anna Tatishvili in the doubles tournament, but the pair was knocked out in the semifinals by the French-Italian pair of Alizé Cornet and Corinna Dentoni, who were seeded eighth.
 In February at the Memphis, she reached her first WTA Tour quarterfinal, beating Kristina Brandi and Ashley Harkleroad before losing to third-seeded Sofia Arvidsson of Sweden.
 Before Wimbledon Wozniacki won the Liverpool International Tennis Tournament, an exhibition tournament, beating Ashley Harkleroad in the final.
-Later that year she was given a wildcard to the qualifying draw at Wimbledon, where she was beaten in the first round by Miho Saeki.
+Later that year she was given a wild card to the qualifying draw at Wimbledon, where she was beaten in the first round by Miho Saeki.
 However, Wozniacki went on to win the Wimbledon girls' singles title, beating Magdaléna Rybáriková in the final.
 In August, she reached another WTA Tour quarterfinal, this time at the Nordic Light Open in Stockholm.
 She defeated top-100 players Iveta Benešová and Eleni Daniilidou, then lost to eventual champion and third-seeded Zheng Jie.